alsoicode/django-maintenancemode-2/README.rst

    use a custom url for admin, you may override the ignored admin patterns by adding the ``MAINTENANCE_ADMIN_IGNORED_URLS`` list in settings.
 Example: ``['^my-custom-admin', '^my-other-custom-admin']``
+-  You can also block all staff users, who by defualt are ignored by the maintenance mode, by setting ``MAINTENANCE_BLOCK_STAFF``to True

 Usage
 -----